Rotterdam upgrading senior center parking - The Daily Gazette

 The parking lot upgrades are likely to be part of a series of upgrades the town makes to its facilities in the coming months.

-The move comes after lawmakers in August voted to nullify a 10-year lease agreement the previous Town Board approved last year that would have moved town facilities into a portion of the old Kmart space at the ViaPort shopping mall.
+The move comes after lawmakers in August voted to nullify a 10-year lease agreement the previous Town Board approved in 2021 that would have moved town facilities into a portion of the old Kmart space at the ViaPort shopping mall.

-Earlier this month, the Town Board approved a $12,950 contract to install a new boiler at Town Hall, and bids for the installation of a new roof are expected to be made public in the coming months.
-A final report detailing a scope of the work and estimates is expected to be revealed sometime in the new year.
+Last month, the Town Board approved a $12,950 contract to install a new boiler at Town Hall, and bids for the installation of a new roof are expected to be made public in the coming months.
+A final report detailing a scope of the work and estimates is expected to be revealed sometime this year.

-The senior center, originally constructed in the 1930s, underwent extensive renovations that began in 2018 following a flood caused by an overflowed toilet.
+The senior center, originally constructed in the 1930s, underwent extensive renovations that began in 2018 following a flood caused by a toilet that overflowed.
 The building was expected to reopen in 2020 following months of repairs, but was kept closed due to the emergence of the coronavirus pandemic.

-Collins said the building plays a vital role, having hosted a number of town and community events over the years, including the recent Veteran’s Day ceremony and training classes put on by Cornell Cooperative Extension, among other organizations.
+Collins said the building plays a vital role, having hosted a number of town and community events over the years, including the recent Veterans’ Day ceremony and training classes offered by Cornell Cooperative Extension, among other organizations.

 “We’ve used it for a lot of things over the years and I would really like to see it come back,” Collins said.
 “Between the renovations and COVID hitting, I don’t think it’s met its full potential yet.”